Hungary

 Budapest has lovely hills giving you splendid views of the city.

 These photos are randomly taken during my stay in Budapest.
-I like my underground station photo, because of the design of the station and its perspective (the chairs’ design is not noticeable here because of website photo quality reduction), and because of the silent atmosphere, those two people waiting and the clock in the middle of the photo.
-I think although people can travel faster and longer distances with electrical transport in comparison to old times, as cities are rapidly growing, still people are spending so much time to reach their destinations.
+I’m also drawn to Budapest’s underground stations, especially those in the city’s old metro lines.
+The photo of underground station here is my favourite, because of the design of the station and its perspective (the chairs’ design is not noticeable here because of website photo quality reduction), and because of the silent atmosphere, those two people waiting and the clock in the middle of the photo.
+I think although people can travel faster and longer distances with evolved transportation, since cities are rapidly growing, still people are spending so much time to commute.

 The building with loads of spikes is the Hungarian Parliament Building.
 I would like to mention that you can find many spiky buildings in European architecture while Iranian architecture tends to have round and semispherical roofs.
 I love that architecture used to be defined by weather, nature and culture, unlike contemporary buildings that are similar and boring.